AlaaAhmed2221/Cat-lover-Project/README.md

-#Meow - Cat Community Platform 🐱
+#Meow - Cat Community 🐱

 Welcome to Meow, a purr-fect web platform for cat lovers!
 This community hub combines social sharing, expert veterinary advice via a smart chatbot, and real-time veterinary clinic searches.
 Built with love for felines, Meow helps cat owners connect, learn, and care for their furry friends in one seamless interface.